andriish/JADE/README.md

 # JADE
 This is a repository with software of JADE experiment.

-The prerequirements to build the software are:
+## General information

+ To build the JADE software, the following dependencies should be satisfied:

  - C++ compiler with C++11 standard support (tested with ``g++``, ``clang++``, ``icpc`` and ``xlC``)
  - Fortran compiler (tested with ``gfortran``, ``ifort`` and ``xlf``)